pydantic/pydantic/docs/concepts/performance.md

     With a simple benchmark, `TypedDict` is about ~2.5x faster than nested models:

     ```py
+    from timeit import timeit
     from typing_extensions import TypedDict

-    from timeit import timeit
-    from pydantic import TypeAdapter
+    from pydantic import BaseModel, TypeAdapter
-    from pydantic import BaseModel

     class A(TypedDict):